DNA64/winclassic/README.md

 # winclassic
 Run Microsoft Windows on your Classic Mini!

-## How to Install Windows 3.x on your S/NES Classic [ROUGH DRAFT]
+## How to Install Windows 3.x on your S/NES Classic
-Tutorial by viral_dna
+Tutorial written and maintained by viral_dna

 Let's skip the "Why?" and move right into the "How?!".